frozencemetery/mivehind.net/_posts/2016-10-16-asynchronous-rust.md

 So let's take a look at the crates.

 There are 21 results on crates.io for "asynchronous IO".
-They boil into NNN
+They boil into four
 groups: mio (and things based on it), gjio, nemo, and slog (which is a logging system and we therefore ignore) along with other false hits.
 You've seen me do this before; let's walk through them.
 In reverse order this time because